wur-bioinformatics/introduction-to-bioinformatics/week3.md

 (estimatingsequencedivergence)=
 ## Estimating sequence divergence

-As outlined in the section [Characters & trees](charactersandtrees), phylogenetic reconstruction in case of long terminal branches combined with short internal ones usually poses a problem when using parsimony analysis, where each substitution occurring in the MSA results in one extra step of treelength.
+As outlined in the section [Parsimony analysis](parsimonyanalysis), phylogenetic reconstruction in case of long terminal branches combined with short internal ones usually poses a problem when using parsimony analysis, where each substitution occurring in the MSA results in one extra step of treelength.
 This so-called _long-branch attraction_ artefact has been shown to be mitigated to some extent by _modelling branch lengths_ (rather than merely counting differences as branch length).
 For the accurate estimation of branch lengths in a phylogenetic tree we need accurate _sequence divergence estimation_.
 Evolutionary divergence (or distance) between homologous sequences is reflected in substitutions between them since splitting-off from their MRCA.